PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 ## Create databases

-For easier use, on starting the application, the SQL Server database is migrated to the new version.
+For easier use, on starting the games API service, the SQL Server database is migrated to the new version.
 With Azure Cosmos DB, a container named `GamesV3` with the partition key named `/PartitionKey` is created.

+Before preview 4:
+To use the Cosmos database in the local environment, install and start the Cosmos emulator outside of the games solution.

 1. Create a container named `GamesV3`
 2. Specify the partition key name `/PartitionKey`